VolumeZero/ptero-bot/README.md

 - View SFTP details (username, password, port)
 - WebSocket-powered updates to avoid any rate limits
 - Disable old sessions automatically when user starts a new one or after 60 seconds of inactivity
+- Only one active session per user
+- Any user with a linked API key can manage their own servers

 ![Main Server Manager](.images/server-manager.png)